Shelly Pro 2PM web interface guide

 Even if the Shelly device is not connected to a Wi-Fi router, all devices connected to it can still communicate with it and with each other.

 To use this setting, you'll need to enter the listen port and destination address for the UDP server.
-The listen port is the port number that the device will listen on for incoming requests, while the destination address is the IP address of the server that the requests will be sent to.
+The listen port is the port number that the device will listen on for incoming requests, while the destination address is the IP address of the server to which the requests will be sent.

 Once you've entered the required information, you can use the RPC over UDP protocol to send requests to your device and receive responses.